cnabio/cnab-spec/101-bundle-json.md

       - env: The name of an environment variable
       - path: The fully qualified path to a file that will be created

-Parameter names (the keys in `parameters`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names _may_ begin with a digit (approximately `[A-Z0-9_]+`).
+Parameter names (the keys in `parameters`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names MAY begin with a digit (approximately `[A-Z0-9_]+`).

 > The term _parameters_ indicates the present specification of what can be provided to a bundle.
 The term _values_ is frequently used to indicate the user-supplied values which are tested against the parameter definitions.